More about Google Cloud Storage

 What Is Object Storage?

 An object storage enables users and applications to put and get files (also known as objects) via a REST API.
 Multiple files are stored in a bucket, i.e., a logical group of objects.
 You can have multiple buckets and objects; however, an object can only belong to one bucket.
+Google Cloud provides built-in features for managing lifecycle rules in its storage buckets.
 Object storage services provide near-unlimited growth capacity and high availability.

 The concept of object storage became popular with the rise of cloud computing.
 While it can exist in more traditional data center infrastructures, due to its unique value proposition it is often only associated with cloud computing.
 Abstracting the underlying operational details to the customers is an incredible selling point that makes object storage very attractive to organizations and is today the most widely used type of cloud storage service.